Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \subsubsection{Total fuzzy closeness centrality}

-As we have seen for fuzzy degree centrality, we can also sum up the two different components of closeness centrality in this case.
+As we have seen for fuzzy degree centrality, we can also sum up the two different components of closeness centrality.
 Therefore, we can define the total fuzzy closeness centrality index as follows: